yurimachioni/cpu-schedule-simulator/README.md

 # cpu-schedule-simulator
 A simple real time process scheduling simulator, capable of simulating the Round Robin, Rate Monotonic and Earliest Deadline First scheduling policies.

+THIS WAS DONE AS AN UNDERGRAD DISCIPLINE PROJECT, YOU MAY USE AS YOU WANT BUT I DON'T GUARANTEE IT TO BE CORRECT AND TAKE NO RESPOSIBILITY FOR THE USE YOU MAKE OF THIS.

 This is a simple program made in Java with Swing whose objective is to simulate the scheduling of CPU time by a group of real time processes.
 It supports up to 6 processes, and takes as inputs the quantum (RR only), the time each process needs to do its task and the period at which the task must be done.
 The output is a table showing which process will be running in the CPU for each of the 50 first units of time, and the % of CPU load.

 Some links about RTCS: